Aarluk/peloton_visualization/README.md

 WHAT SHE WANTS TO SEE:

-* [ X ] With which professor do I have the best output per minute of work and which type of class
+* [ ] With which professor do I have the best output per minute of work and which type of class

 * [ ] What is my aggregate output by month